Looking for a Lucrative Career? Become a Plumber

 Benefits of Being a Plumber

 There are many advantages of a career as a plumber.
-A few of the benefits are listed below:
+Here are just a few:

-- You can earn a lot of money.
-Journeyman plumbers can make enough to support a family and live comfortably.
+- High Salary Potential: Journeyman plumbers can make enough to support a family and live comfortably.
 Master plumbers can earn over $100,000 a year.

-- You get paid for your work during your apprenticeship.
+- Paid Training: Companies will pay you for your work during your apprenticeship.
 This means you earn money while you are still learning how to do your job, unlike colleges and universities that require you to pay them while you learn.

 Requirements and Qualifications

 As with any job, there are certain requirements for this career choice.
 Education requirements include two different schooling levels.

 - Obtain a high school diploma or equivalent education such as a GED certificate

 - Complete an apprenticeship that lasts from 2 to 5 years, depending on work experience and other specialized training programs

 Additional requirements, skills, and character traits include: